Consented/TOOL-Particle-Editor/README.md

 # Particle-Editor
-Tool for creating particles/effects in pygame (Documentation Included)
+Tool for creating particles/effects in pygame (With Guide)

-Adding documentation tommorow